MokaDevLight/Crud-React-Redux/README.md

 ## React Redux Tutorial Application in that:

--Each Tutorial has id, title, description.
+- Each Tutorial has id, title, description.
--We can create, update, delete Tutorials.
+- We can create, update, delete Tutorials.

 ## Project setup

-In the project directory, you can run: npm install or yarn install
+- In the project directory, you can run:
+- npm install or yarn install

 ## Compiles and hot-reloads for development